Search

 Newsy

 • UVA Food Pharmacy.
-Under the leadership of Leslie McPhatter Assistant Clinical Nutrition Manager – Renal Nutrition we continue underpinning our unwavering commitment to our patients, the UVA Dialysis Program launched an onsite Food Pharmacy in March 2020.
+Under the leadership of Leslie McPhatter, Assistant Clinical Nutrition Manager—Renal Nutrition, we continue to underpin our unwavering commitment to our patients.
+The UVA Dialysis Program launched an on-site Food Pharmacy in March 2020.
 This initiative, fueled by a generous grant from the Blue Ridge Area Food Bank (BRAFB), was designed to enhance our patients’ access to kidney-friendly, nutritious food.

 • As of July 2023, our food pharmacy seeks continued funding to maintain its valuable services.
-Currently, it caters to approximately 300 patients across 6 of our 12 dialysis units.
-The enduring aim is to broaden this service to all our dialysis units, as food insecurity continues to be a significant challenge for many of our patients.
-Our ongoing dedication to patient welfare drives this effort, underlining our commitment to offering comprehensive care that addresses not just medical needs, but also nutritional wellbeing.
-This year the Division of Nephrology/CIIR through an endowment from the Ralph Cohen Fund provided a major gift to the Food Pharmacy Program.
+It caters to approximately 300 patients across 6 of our 12 dialysis units.
+The enduring aim is to expand this service to all our dialysis units, as food insecurity remains a significant challenge for many patients.
+Our ongoing dedication to patient welfare drives this effort, underscoring our commitment to providing comprehensive care that addresses both medical needs and nutritional well-being.
+This year, the Division of Nephrology/CIIR provided a significant gift to the Food Pharmacy Program through an endowment from the Ralph Cohen Fund.

 Images